 Cybersecurity Training - this relates to mandatory, corporate training which all employees are required to complete.
-This has been increased by 1 hour to reflect colleagues' feedback.
-A universal Tracking & Monitoring System is being procured for all schools.
-Time should be set aside for staff to become conversant with this new system.
+This has been confirmed as 5 minutes per month.

+Inclusion remains a significant priority within the Education Improvement Plan 2024-27.
+All schools should engage in activity to ensure adherence to Policy and Processes, including clarity of roles and responsibilities and compliance with Statutory Requirements.
+In addition, this relates to the recording of Behaviours of Concern and participation in associated professional learning.
+This is a minimum allocation and may need to include time around recording incidents using myHS.
+It's recognised that some schools will need to allocate significantly more time to this area.

+Further notes:

-Further time should be allocated to support professional learning, to support the use of 1:1 devices (Empowered Learning).
-We appreciate the potential for ongoing staffing capacity pressures but, wherever possible, Primary Digital coordinators should be given time to undertake this distributed leadership role, in line with established best practice.
-In response to the recommendations made during the independent Inquiry and review, all staff should engage in Domestic Abuse training (Managers- 1 hr, All staff - 45 mins) CEC is also launching a new set of "Behaviours" which will be added to the Code of Conducted.
-However, though this launch will require engagement at school level, these behaviours are inherent already to the GTCS standards and will be addressed through engagement with work related to Vision and Values, Teachers' Charter, Leadership for Equity and briefings.
+Time should be allocated to support professional learning, to support the use of 1:1 devices (Empowered Learning 2.0 March 2026).
+This should focus on supporting the use of Digital to enhance Teaching, Learning & Assessment.
+Wherever possible, Primary Digital coordinators should be given time to undertake this distributed leadership role, in line with established best practice.

+CEC launched a new set of "Behaviours" in 2023-24 which have been added to the Code of Conduct.
+These behaviours are inherent to the GTCS standards and will be addressed through engagement with work related to Vision and Values, Teachers' Charter, Leadership for Equity and briefings.
 Therefore, no additional allocation is required within the WTA.

-All schools should engage in activity to develop effective Teaching, Learning and Assessment approaches with a focus on engagement with the aspects of the Teachers' charter: Differentiation; Assessment for Learning; Skills; Leadership of Learning.
-The above allocation represents minimum hours of engagement.
+All schools should engage in activity to develop effective Teaching, Learning and Assessment approaches with a focus on engagement with the aspects of the Teachers' Charter: Differentiation; Assessment for Learning; Skills; Leadership of Learning.
+In response to feedback, the Teachers' Charter will be further developed to ensure a focus on inclusive practice, including strategies to support learners presenting with dysregulated/distressed behaviours, and teaching for equity.